 [33:30] O wives of the prophet, if any of you commits evident lewdness, then the retribution will be doubled for her. ( yaanisaa-a al-nabiyi // man yati minkunna bi-faahisatan mubayyinatin lahaa al-adhaabi di’fayni)This is easy for God to do.

-[33:40] Muhammad was not the father of any man among youbut He was a messenger of God and the final prophet. (maa kaana muhammadun abaa ahadin rijaalikum //wa-laakin rasoola allahi wa-khtaaman al-nabiyeena) And God is fully aware of all things.
+[33:40] Muhammad has not been a father of anyone of your men but has had a messenger of God and a seal of the prophets (maa kaana muhammadun abaa ahadin min rijaalikum//wa-laakin rasoola allahi wa-khtaaman al-nabiyeena).
+And God has done being Knower of everything.

-[33:45] O prophet, indeed, we have sent you as a witness and a bearer of good news and as a warner. (yaa-ayyuhaa al-nabiyu // innaa arsalnaaka shaahidan wa-mubashiran wa-nadheeran)
+[33:45] O prophet, indeed, we have sent you a witness and a bearer of good news and as a warner. (yaa-ayyuhaa al-nabiyu//innaa arsalnaaka shaahidan wa-mubashiran wa-nadheeran)

 [33:50] O prophet, we have made lawful for you (yaa-ayyuhaa al-nabiyu innaaahlalnaa laka) the wives to whom you have given their bridal due, and whom you rightfully possess of those whom God has given to you, and the daughters of your father’s brothers, and the daughters of your father’s sisters, and the daughters of your mother’s brothers, and the daughters of your mother’s sisters who have emigrated with you, and any believing woman if she gives herself to the prophet when the prophet wishes to marry her (wa-im’ra-atan mu’minatinin wahabit nafsahaa lilnnabiyyi in araada al-nabiyu an yastankihahaa), is only for you but not the believers.
 Certainly, we know what we have made obligatory for them with regard to their wives and whom they rightfully possess, that should not be a discomfort for you.
 And God is Forgiving, Merciful.